Kasy00/Kasy00/README.md

 ## Projects

 Below are some of my projects that I'm currently working on or have completed:
+1. [MealMagicbutWithFrameWorks](https://github.com/Kasy00/MealMagic---ztpai) - A FullStack application with use of SpringBoot, React and Typescript.
+(InProgress)

-1. [MealMagic](https://github.com/Kasy00/MealMagic) - A FullStack practical application that inspires you to create tasty dishes using the ingredients you already have, providing a variety of culinary options
+1. [MealMagic](https://github.com/Kasy00/MealMagic) - A FullStack practical application that inspires you to create tasty dishes using the ingredients you already have, providing a variety of culinary options (DONE)
 2. [Tic Tac Toe](https://github.com/Kasy00/Tic-Tac-Toe) - VanillaJS tic tac toe game with a goal of having as little global code as possible.
+(DONE)
 3. [Library app](https://github.com/Kasy00/Library-app) - VanillaJS small library app with a goal of learning about prototypal inheritance and objects.
+(DONE)

 Feel free to check out my GitHub profile for more!